-The Florida Department of Agriculture and Consumer Services’ Division of Plant Industry is the hosting institution for the Florida State Collection of Arthropods, Museum of Entomology.
-The division maintains and develops the museum’s collection, which houses specimens from around the world and is ranked among the top 10 North American entomological collections.
-The collection features thousands of drawers, slides and vials containing an estimated 12 million prepared specimens.
+The Florida Department of Agriculture and Consumer Services’ Division of Plant Industry is the hosting institution for the Florida State Collection of Arthropods, FSCA.
+The division maintains and develops the collection, which houses specimens from around the world and is ranked among the top 5 North American entomological collections.
+The collection features thousands of drawers, slides and vials containing over 12 million prepared specimens.
 Millions more specimens are held in bulk alcohol containers and various dry samples.

-The museum contributes to the department’s mission of protecting Florida agriculture by serving as a major reference collection for the many pests and diseases routinely submitted for identification.
+The FSCA contributes to the department’s mission of protecting Florida’s agriculture and natural resources by serving as a major reference collection for the many pests routinely submitted for identification.

 The FSCA is open to researchers from all over the world, and tours for local school classes and individuals are available.
 Please feel free to contact us and request information on receiving a tour.

 The FSCA can accept the donation of specimens and actively works with donors so that the donations benefit both the FSCA and the donor.
 The FSCA can loan materials to accredited individuals or institutions to further their work and research.